Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Methodology

-In experiments, we found that even though the Cahn-Hilliard equation has the property of mass conservation, the mass of the predicted solution of the baseline PINN does not achieve conservation, which also leads to errors, seen in Fig.~\ref{error_1}.
-The following is the reason why it fails to achieve mass conservation.
-When solving the equation (\ref{CH}) by PINN, we generally introduce new variables and rewrite (\ref{CH}) as follows:

-This is because neural networks are so costly to compute higher order derivatives by backpropagation.
-We set the output layer of the neural network to be two neurons that output the predicted values of $\varphi$ and $u$, denoted as $\hat{\varphi}_\theta$ and $\hat{u}_\theta$, respectively.
+In the experiment to solve the Cahn-Hilliard equations, we found that the mass of the predicted solution by the baseline PINN does not preserve mass conservation, as shown in Fig.~\ref{error_1}.
+This is because computing higher-order derivatives by backpropagation is costly for neural networks.
+We reduce the order of equation \eqref{CH} by introducing a new variable and set the output layer of the neural network to two neurons that output the predicted values of $\varphi$ and $u$, denoted as $\hat{\varphi}_\theta$ and $\hat{u}_\theta$, respectively.
 After that, the residual loss term of the equation takes the following form:

-We note (\ref{CH_a}) guarantees the mass conservation property of the equation, while the first term in (\ref{L_r}) can only be optimized to be as small as possible but not exactly equal to zero after the neural network training is completed.
-This results in mass degradation when solving the Cahn-Hilliard equations using the baseline PINN.
-To solve this problem, we add a constraint of mass to the loss function of the baseline PINN to improve the accuracy of the solution.
-This is only a soft constraint, which we call mass loss.
+We note the first term in (\ref{L_r}) can only be optimized to be as small as possible while not exactly equal to $0$ after the neural network training process.
+This then results in mass degradation for the Cahn-Hilliard equation.

+To overcome this problem, we add a mass constraint to the loss function of the baseline PINN.
+This is only a soft constraint, and we call it the mass loss.
 It is calculated as follows: